The Mark of Zorro chapter 24 At the hacienda of don Alejandro

 In time they separated, ten going toward San Gabriel proper, ten taking the trail that led to the hacienda of Fray Felipe, and the last ten following a road that curved down the valley to the neighborhood of a series of landed estates owned by wealthy dons of the day.

-Along this road Don Diego Vega had ridden some time before, the deaf and dumb Bernardo behind him on the mule.
+Along this road Vega had ridden some time before, the deaf and dumb Bernardo behind him on the mule.
 Don Diego rode with leisure, and it was long after nightfall when he turned from the main road and followed a narrower one toward his father’s house.

-Don Alejandro Vega, the head of the family, sat alone at his table, the remains of the evening meal before him, when he heard a horseman before the door.
+Vega, the head of the family, sat alone at his table, the remains of the evening meal before him, when he heard a horseman before the door.
 A servant ran to open it, and Don Diego entered, Bernardo following close behind him.

 “Ah, Diego, my son!” the old don cried, extending his arms.